Stairbuilders and Manufacturers Association History.

 Raising the Bar.

-Since 2014, the SMA’s constituency has grown to include over 75% of professional stairbuilding companies, a range of professionals from one-man shops to some of the largest in the industry.
-The organization has helped prevent the decline of the craft of stairbuilding and save the stairway aesthetic.
-Because of our dedication to preserving the field, our members are credible voices in the industry who contribute to the consistent interpretation and enforcement of stairway building codes.
-In 2018 the SMA implemented the first course of practical stairbuilding education to enable others to learn the crafts and technology of our trade and provide new found understanding of the potential for success in our nice professions.
+Since 1985, the SMA’s constituency has grown to a range of professionals from one-man shops to some of the largest in the industry.
+The organization has helped bolster the craft of stairbuilding and save the stairway aesthetic.
+Our members are credible voices in the industry who contribute to the consistent interpretation and enforcement of stairway building codes.
+In 2018 the SMA implemented the first course of practical stairbuilding education to enable others to learn the crafts and technology of our trade and provide new found understanding of the potential for success in our niche industry.
 The SMA continues to proactively contribute to the professional development of our members through education, quality standard development, and professional certification, which enables our members to leverage their expertise within the industry.

 Become a Member.